tbedford/Website-Test/source/articles/on-buying-my-first-smartphone.md

 apps I put on was Trainline.
 Then I made sure I had Maps.
 Gmail, Slack, Oyster card, Starbucks soon followed.
-Notes also has a very useful, but little known, document scanner, great for capturing receipts, and I can convert to PDF and save on iCloud, reading for uploading to the expense system.
+Notes also has a very useful, but little known, document scanner, great for capturing receipts, and I can convert to PDF and save on iCloud, ready for uploading to the expense system.

 I like iMessage too - at least it's a really nice way to communicate